abduljaleel/workshop-appflow-athena-quicksight/README.md

 ![image](images/slack-install.png)

-## Connect Slack and create Amazon Appflow
+## Connect Slack to Appflow and Create the flow

 *   Open the Amazon AppFlow console at
 *   Choose **Create flow** named 'APTWorkshopAppflow'
 *   For **Flow details**, enter a name and description for the flow.
 Leave other fields as default.
 *   Choose **Next**.
 *   Choose **Slack** from the **Source name** dropdown list.
 *   Choose **Connect** to open the **Connect to Slack**  box.
 *   Under **Client ID**, enter your Slack client ID.
 *   Under **Client secret**, enter your Slack client secret.
 *   Under **Workspace**, enter the name of your Slack instance
 *   Under **Connection name**, specify a name for your connection.
 *   Choose **Continue**.
 *   You will be redirected to the Slack login page.
 When prompted, grant Amazon AppFlow permissions to access your Slack account.

 ![image](images/slack-connect.png)

+*   In the next screen, configure source (Slack) and destination (Amazon S3)
+*   Select the S3 bucket 'aptworkshop-datalake' from the list.
+This bucket was created in the premilinary step.

 ## Cleanup